What is Tribal Knowledge and How Do You Capture It?

 How Manufacturing’s Aging Workforce is Causing Loss of Tribal Knowledge

 The loss of tribal knowledge due to the aging, retiring workforce is one of the top challenges in manufacturing.
 Nearly seventy-four million Baby Boomers are transitioning into retirement, with an estimated 10,000 leaving the workforce every day, according to AARP.
-This situation has been magnified by the COVID-19 pandemic, which is forcing millions to retire early.
+This situation was magnified by the COVID-19 pandemic, which forced millions to retire early.

 Senior production workers and subject matter experts have accumulated valuable experience and knowledge, which has been typically hard to capture and convert into an asset that is able to be easily shared and used by others.
 These workers are walking out the door with this valuable knowledge.
 The younger workforce that is entering the manufacturing sector does not have the knowledge that their senior peers have, but are expected to perform the same jobs, at the same level of productivity and quality.
 Bridging this skills gap crisis is a top concern for manufacturers.